hensby/hensby-s-homepage/content/post/assignment3/index.md

 ```

 ## Get data from txt
-Some of my thoughts of this part come from my own homework in my Machine learning class.
+Some of my thoughts of data pre-processing come from my own homework in my Machine learning class.

 ```python